 - Use the same folder structures in all projects, if possible.

-In this case, it is advisable to work with well-established standards.
-In addition to a clear description of the content, the development and modification of documents and data sets during the project should be considered.
+It is advisable to work with predefined standard systems within working groups or projects.
+In addition to a clear description of the content, these should also take into account the development and modification of documents and data sets during the project.

 It is advisable to keep the following guidelines in mind when naming files: